WinnieWuCa/What_Is_For_Dinner/README.md

 This project is to automate Option 2 by

 Technical Summary:
-Data gathering: web scraping (
+-Data gathering: web scraping
-Data Cleaning: Panda Dataframe
+-Data Cleaning: Panda Dataframe
-Database: mySQL
+-Database: mySQL
-Big data: NLTK Sentiment Analysis
+-Big data: NLTK Sentiment Analysis
-Others: Flask powered web application with D3, MAPboX
+-Others: Flask powered web application with D3, MAPboX

 Process and design
- web-scrapYelp website retrieving standard business information and all reviews for a given restaurants complete data cleansing and standardization in python create a mysql database to host data analyze data and look for with reviews with key words such as gluten, dairy, vegan, vegetarian etc., flagging them according to key words and only return those when looking for options meeting specific dietary restricition use NLTK to perform Sentiment Analysis and update database on GUI, allow users to see search results by
+-web-scrapYelp website retrieving standard business information and all reviews for a given restaurants -complete data cleansing and standardization in Panda Dataframe -create a mysql database to host data
+-analyze data and look for with reviews with key words such as gluten, dairy, vegan, vegetarian etc., flagging them according to key words and only return those when looking for options meeting specific dietary restricition
+-use NLTK to perform Sentiment Analysis and update database on GUI, allow users to see search results by
-    - gluten free
+    1 gluten free
-    - dairy free
+    2 dairy free
-    - vegan
+    3 vegan
-    - vegetarian
+    4 vegetarian
-    - meeting all 4 restrictions
+    5 meeting all 4 restrictions

- on GUI, allow users to see search results
+-on GUI, allow users to see search results
-- as a list
+    1 as a list
-- as a map
+    2 as a map
- on GUI, allow users to see the reviews for a selected restaurant and also record experience after user visits the restaurant.
-So eventually this database not only has information from Yelp but also are enriched with my personal experience with these restaurants on GUI, to allow users to flag the restaurants as a personal favorite on GUI, to allow users to flag the restaurants as a place never to visit again.
+-on GUI, allow users to see the reviews for a selected restaurant and also record experience after user visits the restaurant.
+So eventually this database not only has information from Yelp but also are enriched with my personal experience with these restaurants -on GUI, to allow users to flag the restaurants as a personal favorite -on GUI, to allow users to flag the restaurants as a place never to visit again.
 It will no longer be shown in future search results.